 1.)
 Inducing intrauterine growth restriction (IUGR).

 1.1) Time dated pregnant rabbits (hybrid Dendermonde and New Zealand White) are housed in individual cages on a 12/12h light schedule with access to water and standard rabbit chow ad libitum from gestational age (GA) 18 days.
 At GA 25 days (full term is 31 days approximately), rabbits are transferred to the operating theatre for surgical creation of IUGR.
+Prior to surgery, randomly allocate a “case” (IUGR) and “control” uterine horn in the bicornuate rabbit uterus by using randomization software (GraphPad Software, USA)19.
+Sample size should be determined by power calculations by individual researchers for their question of interest.

 1.2) Anesthesia Procedure.

 Induction anesthesia is achieved by administering ketamine 35 mg/kg (Ceva Sante Animale, Brussels, Belgium) and xylazine 5 mg/kg (Ceva Sante Animale, Brussels, Belgium) intramuscularly in the hind leg.
 Anesthesia is then maintained with an inhalational mixture of 1-4% isoﬂurane (Isoba Vet; Abbott Laboratories Ltd., Queenborough, Kent, UK) in oxygen at 2 L/min.
+Place a pulse oximeter (Nellcor N-20, Covidien, Ireland) on the maternal second and third toe to continuously monitor heart rate and arterial oxygen saturation.

 1.3) Surgical Procedure.